JHeroGR/portfolio-website/README.md

 My Portfolio

-Written in VueJS includes a Home, About, Work, and Contact pages.
+Includes a Home, About, Work, and Contact pages.

 Written in VueJS using Bootstrap, ParticlesJS, and custom CSS.